ovh/docs/pages/cloud/nutanix/37-objects/guide.en-gb.md

 ![05 Create Access Keys 05](images/05-create-access-key05.png){.thumbnail}

 > [!warning]
->our access credentials are displayed in your web browser.
-Please note down this information (Access Key and secret Key) before closing this window.
+>Your access credentials are only displayed once in your web browser.
+Please note down this information (Access Key and secret Key) before closing this windo
 >

 ![05 Create Access Keys 06](images/05-create-access-key06.png){.thumbnail}